xcore/sw_serial_to_ethernet/doc_app_note/s2e_app_note.rst

   * Getting an exception after modifying few application parameters!

   #.
 Insufficient memory will be reported at build time if the application buffers exceed a certain size.
 In such cases, check for the default values and modify to a value that suits accordingly
   #.
-For sc_xtcp related exceptions, check if UIP_MAX_TRANSMIT_SIZE > XTCP_CLIENT_BUF_SIZE; use wireshark tool to dissect network packets and check for any obvious anomalies
+For exceptions related to Ethernet/TCP module, check if UIP_MAX_TRANSMIT_SIZE > XTCP_CLIENT_BUF_SIZE; use wireshark tool to dissect network packets and check for any obvious anomalies

   * What is our test methodology?